msftrncs/PwshJSONtoPList/README.md

 Note:
 - SecurityElement.encode is used, so a variety of characters have been escaped.
-- The PList XML generator is only known to be missing &lt;DATA&gt; field support.
+- The PList XML generator should be complete, with exception to the item data type handling.
 - the indentation of the XML is adjustable.
 - The XML document's encoding is hardset as 'encoding="UTF-8"', but might not match the actual output.
 - The resulting XML is output to the stdout (console).